 In the age of video games, cell phones, and computers, it isn’t hard for teenagers to find something to do on a rainy day.
-But spending too much time in front of a screen isn’t ideal for anyone, especially when there’s some old-fashioned fun to be had.
+Spending too much time in front of a screen isn’t ideal for anyone, especially when there are some old-fashioned ways to have fun.

-Here are ten activities for teens from decades past that can turn a boring rainy day into a roaring good time.1.
+Here are ten screen-free activities for teens from decades past that can turn what teens consider a boring rainy day into a good time.1.
 Put on a skit or play.
-Acting is a great way to get creative.
-Teens can write their own skit or borrow one from a book.
-Perform for family, friends, and younger children in the neighborhood.
+Acting is a wonderful way to get creative.
+Your teenagers can write their own skit or borrow one from a book.
+They can perform for family, friends, and younger children in the neighborhood.

 3. Create a poster.
-Teens can cut out pictures from magazines and make a collage or design their own poster from scratch.
-Creating a poster that’s inspirational or dedicated to a cause can make this activity especially meaningful.
+Your children can cut out pictures from magazines, make collages, or design a poster from scratch.
+Creating a design that’s inspirational or dedicated to a cause can make this activity especially meaningful.

 5. Take in free local culture.
-Many zoos, museums, and history centers are free and have plenty to offer teens, from amazing animals to interesting exhibits.
-Local cultural events, like free concerts, art fairs, and book talks are worth checking out, too.
+Many zoos, museums, and history centers are free and have plenty to offer kids, from incredible animals to exciting exhibits.
+Local cultural events, such as free concerts, art fairs, and book talks are worth checking out, too.

 6. Go on a scavenger hunt.
 Who doesn’t like an old-fashioned scavenger hunt?
-Teens can look for unusual items around the house.
-Or they can head to the mall and hunt for freebies, like store catalogs, flyers, shopping bags, and samples.
+Encourage your children to look for unusual items around the house.
+They can also head to the mall and hunt for freebies, like store catalogs, flyers, shopping bags, and samples.

-7. Write a song, story, or a poem.
+7. Write a song, story, or poem.
 Writing is a fun way to express yourself.
-Teens may discover that once they start a writing project, it’s hard to stop.
+Your kids may discover it’s hard to stop once they start a writing project!